opf/openproject/docs/release-notes/4-0-4/README.md

   - It is now possible to remove grouping options from queries which was not possible before ([\#17570](https://community.openproject.org/work_packages/17570 "Removing grouping not saved on existing queries (closed)"))
-  - Errors occuring in subfolder installations of OpenProject have been resolved ([\#17566](https://community.openproject.org/work_packages/17566 "Parent change via wp-detail view stuck at loading in subfolder installation (closed)"), [\#17564](https://community.openproject.org/work_packages/17564 "Export function throws \"object not found\" error when used in subfolder installation (closed)"))
+  - Errors occurring in subfolder installations of OpenProject have been resolved ([\#17566](https://community.openproject.org/work_packages/17566 "Parent change via wp-detail view stuck at loading in subfolder installation (closed)"), [\#17564](https://community.openproject.org/work_packages/17564 "Export function throws \"object not found\" error when used in subfolder installation (closed)"))